Newfoundland, aka Newfie or Newf

 Adopt, Don’t Buy

 If you consider getting a Newfoundland as your next pet, please check adoption resources first.
 Even purebred animals can end up in shelters.
-Try Pets Adviser’s dog adoption center.
+Try Petful’s dog adoption center.

 There are many organizations dedicated to the care and rescue of Newfoundlands around the globe: